 What is Bitcoin?
 An eight-step guide to the cryptocurrency

-We are used to the idea of digital currency - spending and receiving money that isn’t physically in front of us - but cryptocurrencies, like Bitcoin, remain a mystery.
+While we're all used to the idea of digital currency - spending and receiving money that isn’t physically in front of us - cryptocurrencies, like Bitcoin, remain a mystery.

 What is Bitcoin mining?
-Can cryptocurrencies be trusted?
-And how might we use money in the future?
+How might we use money in the future?
+And can we even trust cryptocurrencies?

 In this Q&A, we ask Dr William John Knottenbelt, director of the Imperial College Centre for Cryptocurrency Research and Engineering, to help us better understand this cryptic kind of currency.